SOM3-1/LocalDiscoverPlatform/README.md

    - **Run the Scripts:**
      - To create tables, execute:
        ```
-       python createTables.py
+       python createAll.py
        ```
      - To drop tables, execute:
        ```
-       python dropTables.py
+       python dropAll.py
        ```
-     - To create triggers, execute:
-       ```
-       python createTriggers.py
-       ```
-     - To drop triggers, execute:
-       ```
-       python dropTriggers.py
-       ```

-### Inserting Data in a Single Run
+### Creaetin Tables and Inserting Data in a Single Run

-If you want to insert all the necessary data into the database tables in a single run, you should use the `run_scripts_insert.py` script.
-This script automates the process of executing multiple insert scripts sequentially, populating all the required tables.
+If you want to insert all the necessary table, views, triggers and data into the database tables in a single run, you should use the `runAllScripts.py` script.
+This script automates the process of executing multiple create, insert scripts sequentially, populating all the required tables.

 To insert data in a single run, execute:
    ```
-   python run_scripts_insert.py
+   python runAllScripts.py
    ```
+### Script Execution Order

+1. `dropll.py`: Drops existing tables, views, and triggers.
+2. `createAll.py`: Creates all tables, views, and triggers in the database.

+#### Data Insertion Scripts:

+3. `insertLookupTables.py`: Inserts reference or lookup data.
+4. `insertTravellers.py`: Inserts traveler data.
+5. `insertGroups.py`: Inserts group data.
+6. `insertServiceProviders.py`: Inserts service provider data.
+7. `insertExpereinces.py`: Inserts experience data.
+8. `insertBookings.py`: Inserts booking data.
+9. `insertRatings.py`: Inserts rating data.

 Make sure that:
    - The SSH tunnel is open.